ogzhnndrms/MaxSubArray/README.md

 * py python main.py
 ```

+## Input type

+In order to feed algorithms please use input.txt.
+__Note:__ White spaces and new lines are allowed.

 ## Algorithms

 * The first algorithm(brute.py) uses 2 for loops.
 The second one is inner loop.
 So it takes O(n^2) time.
 It will calculate same values again and again.